 Last Modified: 13-5-2020 22:30

-The Blenheim Sun is a free weekly full colour newspaper in tabloid format established in 2002 by Katrina and Les Whiteside.
-The couple were previously involved in other community newspaper publications elsewhere in the country, including The Northern Outlook in North Canterbury, which ironically is now owned by Fairfax Media, who also own The Marlborough Express, the incumbent and competitor to The Blenheim Sun.
+The Blenheim Sun is a free, full colour newspaper in tabloid format established in 2002 by Katrina and Les Whiteside.
+The couple were previously involved in other community newspaper publications elsewhere in the country, including The Northern Outlook in North Canterbury, which is now owned by Fairfax Media, who also own The Marlborough Express, the incumbent and competitor to The Blenheim Sun.
+Initially published as a weekly newspaper on Wednesdays, publication expanded to twice weekly on Wednesdays and Fridays with the first issue of the Friday Sun launched on March 9th, 2012.
 Although named The Blenheim Sun, and with offices in Blenheim, the paper is distributed throughout Marlborough.

 Reaction by the Marlborough Express

-The Marlborough Express created some controversy when it countered with a free mid week community paper of its own, the Marlborough Midweek, launched in November 2004, after an extensive and rather opaque advertising campaign, however the reaction from the community was mixed, with some seeing it as an attack on the underdog, while the quality of content in the Midweek, much of it republished from other Fairfax properties failed to produce a Sun killer.
+The Marlborough Express created some controversy when it countered the arrival of the Blenheim Sun with a free mid week community paper of its own, the Marlborough Midweek, launched in November 2004, after an extensive and rather opaque advertising campaign, however the reaction from the community was mixed, with some seeing it as an attack on the underdog, while the quality of content in the Midweek, much of it republished from other Fairfax properties failed to produce a Sun killer.

 The Sun regularly runs themed advertising features, with 'Men in Business', and 'Women in Business' as recurring features.